sassoftware/viya-ark/playbooks/viya-mmsu/README.md

 * All services must have an Up status after the deployment has completed.
   See "Running the Playbooks" for instructions on listing the status of SAS Viya services.
 * The MMSU playbooks must be placed under the sas_viya_playbook directory where SAS Viya was deployed.
+This step prevents the script from executing automatically when the machine is restarted.
+This can be done by running viya-services-disable.yml playbook.
   The directory structure of this project must be preserved.
   For example: ```sas_viya_playbook/viya-ark/playbooks/viya-mmsu/```
 * Verify that the sas-viya-all-services script is exempted from system reboots.